Skip to content

 First Look: SRAM's New XX SL, XX, and X0 Eagle AXS Transmissions

 SRAM’s new Eagle Transmissions are a monumental shift in drivetrain technology.
 These fully integrated wireless AXS drivetrains use a direct-mount derailleur that provides consistently perfect shifting, even under maximum power.
-We unbox a XX SL Eagle transmission and take a closer look.
+We unbox an XX SL Eagle Transmission and take a closer look.

 Written by: Bruce Lin